CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

    10. Upload to PyPI Production: ``twine upload dist/DARTassembler-X.Y.Z*``
    11. On GitHub, create a new release with the tag ``vX.Y.Z`` and add a description of the changes.
    12. Re-build the documentation on ReadTheDocs: https://readthedocs.org/projects/dartassembler/builds/

+## Changelog
+12.06.2025
+- Removed the total charge and metal oxidation state from assembler.yml input and replaced this with a single property `total_ligand_charges`